Acetazolamide for Obstructive Sleep Apnea

 The trial requires that you stop using any ventilatory stimulant or depressant medications, such as opioids, barbiturates, and certain others, as they may affect the results.
 If you are currently using the study medication, acetazolamide, you cannot participate.
 The protocol does not specify other medications, so it's best to discuss your current medications with the trial team.

-What evidence supports the effectiveness of the drug acetazolamide for obstructive sleep apnea?
+What evidence suggests that acetazolamide might be an effective treatment for obstructive sleep apnea?

 Dillon Gilbertson